rgambord/c99-doc/doc/sections/7/11/2/1/index.rst

 .. _9899_7.11.2.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.11.2.1p4>`

-:ref:`4 <9899_7.11.2.1p4>` The elements of grouping and mon_grouping are interpreted according to the following:
+The elements of grouping and mon_grouping are interpreted according to the following:

 CHAR_MAX
    No further grouping is to be performed.